tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ==Changelog==
-1.7.3 -
+1.7.4 -
+   Fixes:
+   * Updated FIX-DS9FXbelow1dot2 to be a bit more agnostic towards the actual value of SpeciesToTorp.PHASEDPLASMA 1.7.3 -
    Fixes:
    * Updated Babylon 5 hardpoint for two names I forgot to place and the reactor position being flipped.